unofficial-protonmail-desktop/application/README.md

 ### Executables

-You can find build lates buggier executables using commands below.
+You can build your own executables from the latest source by running one of the commands below.
 More stable, older executables can be found [here](https://github.com/BeatPlus/Protonmail/releases).

 ### Compiling from source
 The installer is provided by *electon-builder*.